nodeworld/angular-autocomplete/projects/autocomplete/README.md

 # Angular Autocomplete

-A simple and powerful autocomplete tool programmed for Angular projects!
+A simple and powerful autocomplete tool programmed for Angular projects.

 ## Whats better in this package?